Kenneth Corn: Early life

+Career

-Oklahoma Legislature
+Oklahoma legislature

 Corn served in the Oklahoma House of Representatives from 1998 to 2002.
 He was 22 at the time of his election and one of the youngest Oklahomans elected to serve in the State House in the state's history.
 During his tenure, he was appointed the first freshmen lawmaker in thirty years to serve as vice chair of a major committee, Revenue and Taxation.
 Corn later served as chair of the committee on Tourism and Recreation.

 In 2002, he was elected to the Oklahoma State Senate at the age of 25, making him the second youngest state senator elected in the state's history.
 Corn served in the Oklahoma Senate until 2010.
 As a Senator, Corn was tapped as Chair of the Retirement and Insurance Committee and served six years on the State Pension Commission.
 With these responsibilities, he had oversight over billions of dollars in assets.
 Corn was also appointed as Chair of the Senate Approriations Subcommittee on Public Safety and Judiciary.
 Historic investments were made to improve law enforcement pay and benefits as well as infrastructure during his committee leadership.

-In the Legislature, Corn worked for major changes to the state's retirement system for public employees.
+In the legislature, Corn worked for major changes to the state's retirement system for public employees.
 He also authored a resolution to put a state question on the ballot that would create an emergency road fund.
 In addition, in 2004 he was the primary author to the bill that funded health insurance costs for all Oklahoma teachers working in the public schools and authored legislation that raised teacher pay, moving it closer to the regional average.
 In 2005, Corn was the principal architect in the Senate for the largest investment in roads and bridges in state history at the time.
 Oklahoma's Council on Law Enforcement Education and Training was reformed under Senate Bill 920 authored by Corn as well.

+Corn was appointed to serve as City Manager of Anadarko, Oklahoma, on March 31, 2005.

-Campaign for Lieutenant Governor
+Campaign for lieutenant governor

 Corn announced on January 21, 2009, he would seek the Oklahoma Democratic Party's nomination for Lieutenant Governor of Oklahoma as part of the 2010 state elections.
 Corn was the only Democrat to file for office and received the Democratic nomination without opposition.
 On November 2, 2010, Corn lost the election to Todd Lamb, nominee of the Oklahoma Republican Party.